 Collateral damage occurs in any war, including America's "War on Crime."
 Ironically, our zealous efforts to keep communities safe may have actually destabilized and divided them.
-The vast expansion of the nation's criminal justic system over the past 40 years has produced a corresponding increase in the number of people with a criminal record.
+The vast expansion of the nation's criminal justice system over the past 40 years has produced a corresponding increase in the number of people with a criminal record.
 One study estimated that around 77.7 million individuals - nearly one out of every three American adults - have a criminal record.
 At the same time, the collateral consequences of conviction have become more severe, more public and more permanent.
 These consequences affect virtually every aspect of human endeavor, including employment and licensing, housing, education, public benefits, credit and loans, immigration status, parental rights, interstate travel, and even volunteer opportunities.
 Collateral consequences can be a defendant's most serious punishment, permanently relegating a person to second-class status.
 An arrest alone can lead to permanent loss of opportunity.

 It is time to reverse this course.
 It is time to recognize that America's infatuation with collateral consequences has produced unprecedented and unnecessary collateral damage to society and to the justice system.
 It is time to celebrate the magnificant human potential for growth and redemption.
 It is time to move from the era of collateral consequences to the era of restoration of rights and status.

 "The country was built on the belief that each human being has limitless potential and worth.
 Everybody matters.
 We believe that even those who have struggled with a dark past can find brighter days ahead.
 One way we act on that belief is by helping former prisoners who've paid for their crimes -- we help them build new lives as productive members of our society."